ChangqingW/SeqSizzle/README.md

 ![Search panel mode](./img/search_panel.png)
 Left / right arrow to cycle between different input fields, or `ALT+num` to jump to a specific field.
 When on the patterns list field, up / down arrows cycle through patterns, `D` to delete the selected pattern and return to pop the pattern into the input fields for editing.
 `ALT+5` to add current inputs into the search pattern list.
+Use **Shift +** arrow keys to move cursor within an input field (as arrow keys alone are bind to cycling input fields).

 # Roadmap
 ## functionality